gottacatchenall/ms_corridor_optimization/README.md

 In order to mitigate the consequences of landscape change on ecosystems, developing landscape _corridors_ has seen much attention in the last several decades.
 Bit more evidence for corridors here.
-But still, given the spatter of fragments in a landscape, where should ecologists choose to use their limit resources to build a corridor?
+But still, the spatter of fragments in a landscape, where should ecologists choose to use their limit resources to build a corridor?